mplpl/unrar_amiga/README.md

-# Port of unrar for MorhpOS and Amiga OS4
+# Port of unrar for MorphOS and AmigaOS 4

 <h2>State of work:</h2>